armory/docs/content/en/docs/spinnaker/install-dinghy.md

 {{% alert title="New feature" %}}Pull Request Validation is a new feature in Armory Spinnaker 2.21.{{% /alert %}}

-When you make a Github Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
+When you make a GitHub Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
 It also updates the Github status accordingly.
 If the validation fails, it displays an error:

 The following image shows what a user sees if their PR fails the validation:
 {{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}